 - Sick pay

-- Extra cash – The IRS considers extra money you make for side jobs as self-employment income.
-Report this income on Schedule C. If you make more than 400 from your side job, you’ll need to file a Schedule SE and pay Social Security and Medicare taxes on the income.
+- Extra cash from side jobs –Extra money you make for side jobs is taxable and is considered self-employment income.
+Report this income on Schedule C. If you make more than $400 from your side job, you’ll need to file a Schedule SE and pay Social Security and Medicare taxes on the income.

-- Alimony received — If you get alimony as a result of a divorce decree or separation agreement, the payments you receive are fully taxable.
+- Alimony — If you receive alimony as a result of a divorce decree or separation agreement executed prior to 2019, the payments you receive are fully taxable.
 If you paid alimony during the year, you can deduct it even if you don’t itemize deductions.

 - Jury duty pay — Jury duty payments are taxable.
 However, you can deduct any part of the payment you give to your employer in exchange for continuing your salary.